 “Which Should I Choose?”

 Each of these digital currencies carries its own set of unique benefits for investors.
-And the currencies you select for your Digital IRA will depend heavily on your existing positions in other markets and personal financial situation.
+And the currencies you select for your Digital IRA will depend heavily on your existing positions in other markets and your personal financial situation.

 If you’d like to learn more about each of these digital assets, and how they can benefit your long-term goals, contact BitIRA today by calling (800) 299-1567 or requesting a free info guide.
 One of our Digital Currency Specialists will explain these currencies in-depth, explain the simple process of owning them in a Digital IRA, and answer any other questions you may have.